-Every plant fanatic would already know all the ins and outs of Prince Edward’s Flower Market, as it’s the place to go for all things horticulture.
-Even first-timers won’t feel intimidated – the local florists are more than happy to help you adopt your first plant or learn more about developing a green thumb.
-The many different flowers transform the city streets into a beautiful, green oasis.
-From grand flower bouquets for your loved ones to a friendly little house plant to keep you company, you won’t want to leave the Flower Market empty-handed.
+Every plant fanatic in Hong Kong would already know Prince Edward’s Flower Market, as it’s the place to go for all things horticulture.
+However, even first-timers will feel welcome here – resident florists are more than happy to help you adopt your first plant or learn more about developing a green thumb.

 Strictly Necessary Cookies